 II.2.3: Interaction with ePIC Publication Committee

-The CTC will collaborate with the Publication Committee to ensure coherence between conference presentations and subsequent conference proceedings.
-This includes sharing information related to Public Results, coordinating archiving efforts, and seeking advice as needed to maintain alignment with ePIC Publication Policies.
+The CTC will collaborate with the Publication Committee to ensure coherence between conference presentations and subsequent conference proceedings - which are under the purview of the Publication Committee.
+This includes sharing information related to Public ePIC Results, coordinating archiving efforts, and seeking advice as needed to maintain alignment with ePIC Publication Policies.

 Section III: ePIC Conference Presentations